Returning to school in September - Key Information

 PE – In Y1-6 we are asking children to wear their school PE kit to school on their PE days - see your child's class page on the website, or School Facebook post 1st September 2020 for information.
 This will reduce the number of soft furnishings in corridors and remove the difficulty of the older children changing discreetly.

 Can my child still have a school dinner?

 Children will be eating in their classrooms to keep the bubble separate and minimise risks.
 They may bring a packed lunch or order a school dinner.
 This will be a limited menu which can be transported safely to classrooms for the children.
-A menu will be available here shortly from the new provider Caterlink.
+Please click here to see the menu

 How can I communicate with my child's teacher or the office if I can't come on site?